Hellboy II: The Golden Army: Plot

-During Christmas 1955, a young Hellboy is told a bedtime story by his adoptive father, Trevor Bruttenholm, of an ancient war between human and magical creatures.
-After the magical creatures are driven back by the humans, the goblin blacksmiths extend an offer to Balor, king of the elves, to build him an indestructible mechanical army.
-Encouraged by his son Prince Nuada, Balor accepts; the Golden Army subsequently devastates humanity.
-Regretting his actions, Balor forms a truce with the humans, that they will keep to the cities and the magical creatures to the forests.
+During Christmas 1955, a young Hellboy is told a bedtime story by his adoptive father, Trevor Bruttenholm, of an ancient war between humans and magical creatures.
+One day, the goblin blacksmith offers to Balor, king of the elves, to build him an indestructible mechanical army.
+Encouraged by his son Prince Nuada, Balor accepts.
+The Golden Army subsequently devastates humanity.
+Regretting his actions, Balor forms a truce with the humans.
 The crown to command the Golden Army, which can only be worn by one of royal blood, is split into three pieces.
 Nuada, disagreeing with the truce, leaves in exile.

-In the present, a year after the evil sorcerer Grigori Rasputin's plans to summon his eldritch masters, the Ogdru Jahad, to enact Armageddon were foiled, Nuada returns and begins gathering the pieces of the crown.
-He collects the first piece from an auction, unleashing tooth fairies, voracious flying creatures that eat the crowd alive, and kills his father for the second piece.
+In the present, a year after Hellboy foiled the evil sorcerer Grigori Rasputin's plans to summon the demonic entities known as Ogdru Jahad and enact Armageddon, Nuada returns and begins gathering the pieces of the crown.
+He collects the first piece from an auction by unleashing tooth fairies that eat the crowd, and then kills his father for the second piece.
 His twin sister Princess Nuala escapes with the final piece.

-Meanwhile, at the B.P.R.D., demonic special agent Hellboy is having issues with his girlfriend Liz, and dislikes that their organization must operate in secrecy.
+Meanwhile, at the Bureau for Paranormal Research and Defense (B.P.R.D.), demonic special agent Hellboy is having issues with his girlfriend Liz and dislikes that their organization must operate in secrecy.
 Investigating the auction slaughter, Hellboy allows himself to be revealed to the world.
 In the commotion, Abe Sapien discovers Liz is pregnant but she swears him to secrecy.

 Furious at Hellboy's actions, Tom Manning's superiors send the ectoplasmic medium Johann Krauss to rein him in.
-With Krauss in charge, the team tracks the tooth fairies to a secret market under the Brooklyn Bridge.
+With Krauss in charge, the team tracks the tooth fairies to a secret troll market under the Brooklyn Bridge.
 Abe finds Nuala, who has obtained a map leading to the Golden Army, and falls in love with her.
 Hellboy fights and kills Nuada's accomplice Wink and an elemental forest god that Nuada summons against him.
 During the fight, Nuada questions why he fights for the humans when they have driven the magical creatures into hiding, of which he, too, is one.
 Nuala is taken under the B.P.R.D.'s protection.